 Every survivor responds to sexual violence differently.
-Positive support from friends and family make a big difference in the healing process.
+Positive support from friends and family makes a huge difference in the healing process.
 It’s important to let survivors make their own choices in coping with sexual violence.
 Below are some things you can do to support a survivor if they choose to disclose their experience to you.

 Ask How You Can Help | Ask how you can support them.
 If they don’t know, that’s ok.
 Let them know that you are here for them.

-Learning of sexual violence of a loved one can also have impacts on you.
+Learning that a loved one suffered sexual violence can also have huge impacts on you.
 It’s ok to have your own feelings and reactions.
 Take care of yourself.
 Our advocates are here to support loved ones too.
-You can call or text us any day, any time.
-1.800.770.1650 or text iowahelp to 20121.
+Call us any day, any time. at 1.800.770.1650 or text 'iowahelp' to 20121.